CSC207-UofT/course-project-11-59pm/README.md

 ## Intructions To Run the program:
 - You will first be prompted if you would like to load a previous save (Input: Y/N) <br />
 **FOR TA:**
-**If you already have a copy of the game, create a copy of the game because we did some refactoring of package names, and pulling does not actually change it**
+**If you already have a copy of the game, create a new copy of the game because we did some refactoring of package names, and pulling does not actually change gameState properly**
 <br />
 - In a new game state: <br />
     &nbsp; Then you will be prompted to type your name <br />